wri/sentinel-tree-cover/README.md

 *  Atruous convolutions
 *  Smoothed image predictions across moving windows

-The input images are 24 time series 16x16 Sentinel 2 pixels, bilinearly interpolated to 10m and corrected for atmospheric deviations, with additional inputs of the slope derived from DEM.
+The input images are 24 time series 16x16 Sentinel 2 pixels, interpolated to 10m with DSen2 and corrected for atmospheric deviations, with additional inputs of the slope derived from Mapzen DEM.
 The specific pre-processing steps are:

 *  Download all L1C and L2A imagery for a 16x16 plot
 *  Download DEM imagery for a 180x180m region and calculate slope, clipping the border pixels